textfx/Auto-Close-IDEA/README.md

 # Warring
-Don't open two "AutoClose IDEA.exe", it will conflict Don't open "AutoClose IDEA.exe" and run "AutoCloseIDEA.au3", it will conflict
+Don't open two "AutoClose IDEA.exe", it will conflict
+<br>Don't open "AutoClose IDEA.exe" and run "AutoCloseIDEA.au3", it will conflict